-The following timeline provides information on key steps taken by the United States, since President Obama came into office, and other NATO and non-NATO members to help Afghans take charge of their own security by the end of 2014.
+The following timeline provides information on key steps taken by the United States, since President Obama came into office, and other NATO and non-NATO members to help Afghans take charge of their own security.
 This transition is part of a broad strategy to build long-term security for the Afghans and the wider region, and to ensure that Afghanistan can never again be a safe haven for terrorists.

 (U.S. Marine Corps photo by Cpl.
 Reece Lodder)

 President Obama’s inauguration

 At the time of President Barack Obama’s inauguration there are 36,000 U.S. troops in Afghanistan among NATO’s 68,000-strong International Security Assistance Force (ISAF).

 In a White House statement, President Obama pledges an increase of 17,000 U.S. troops to join the ISAF coalition, noting that “this increase is necessary to stabilize a deteriorating situation in Afghanistan.”
 ISAF will eventually reach 50 NATO and non-NATO countries contributing troops and other vital resources.